MouriNaruto/MouriNaruto/ReadMe.md

 Note: Hyper-V Enhanced Session mode over VMBus transport originally needs Windows 8.1 or later in the guest.

-#### Split the LZMA SDK as a separate module in NanaZip.

-Status: Canceled

-It's not realistic due to strong coupling between LZMA SDK and other parts in the 7-Zip mainline source code.
-But we can split the 7z.dll part as a separate module because 7-Zip maintains good ABI compatibility for that.

-So, I have a better plan for achieve the original goal: Create NanaZip.Core project for making me track the modifications from upstreams better in the future.

 #### Implement the new Windows backend for LVGL.